-For students who wish to explore or more fully prepare for a wider range of career paths, The Graduate School offers a course titled Preparing Future Professionals (GS 600; 2 credit hrs).
+For students who wish to explore or more fully prepare for a wider range of career paths, The Graduate School offers a course titled Preparing Future Professionals.
 Students have the opportunity to interact with a variety of guest speakers who are putting their PhD to work in a diverse range of careers.
 Workshops are also offered periodically on identifying and articulating transferable skills gained in research and teaching, sponsored by the Graduate School and the College of Arts & Sciences' Careers Beyond the Professoriate program.